 Mr. Anderson Education

 Welcome to my personal teaching website!
 In this website you will find everything you would want to know about the classes I teach, what we are doing in those classes, extracurriculars I am a part of, teaching philosophy I use, as well as information about myself in general.
 Feel free to navigate the website as you wish!
 This page focuses on my past life before Somerset.
-This will be my first year as a teacher and I am so incredibly excited to start my career at a great district like Somerset!
+I am so excited and proud to be a part of a progressive district such as Somerset!
+Our mission is to Engage, Empower, and Educate ALL learners.

 My name is Keaton Anderson and I grew up in Clintonville, Wisconsin.
 It’s a small town that is known for the extremely rare earthquakes that took place there in 2012.
 Here is a link to the Huffington Post if you don’t believe me!
 I love being surrounded in the outdoors and discovering nature.
 Understanding how the universe works is one of my passions, which is why I attended the University of Wisconsin-River Falls (UWRF) and majored in Broad Field Science Education with a Biology Discipline and also attaining the Earth & Space Content Certification.
 My time at UWRF officially ended May 12, 2017.
-I am a nice, easy-going person that is always looking to help others when I can, which will most certainly translate into my teaching career.
-I am a very knowledgeable educator and know my content area well.
+I am a nice, easy-going person that is always looking to help others when I can, which most certainly translate into my teaching career.
+I am a very knowledgeable educator and know my content area well and the practices to help every learner that steps foot in my classroom.
 Making the learning environment safe and comfortable for students to express themselves is essential for their learning.
 Making school a fun place to be will get students thinking more actively and have a good time in class.
 Hands on activities with the REAL materials they are learning about, giving students choices about what types of assignments they will do, and class field trips for a REAL field experience are just some of my favorite things to include into the learning experience I believe can make strong, meaningful impacts on students.

 UW-River Falls Women's Basketball